Kong/insomnia-docs/docs/insomnia/hooks-and-actions.md

 ## Request Actions

-Actions can be added to the bottom of the request dropdown by defining a request action plugin.
+Actions can be added to the bottom of the request dropdown context menu (right click on a request in the sidebar) by defining a request action plugin.

 ```ts
 interface RequestAction {